Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 1_farred_trace_extract_normalize_convert.py prompts the user to upload .MAT files produced by the analyze_batch.m function from https://github.com/dickinson-lab/SiMPull-Analysis-Software/blob/master/Static_Analysis/Data_Processing/analyze_batch.m.
-All farred spots that are colocalized with green spots will have their spot location and corresponding traces extracted.
+All far-red spots that are colocalized with green spots will have their spot location and corresponding traces extracted.
 The traces will then be normalized by Z-score.
 The data will then be saved in a format compatible with downstream analysis via Python.